Updated July 3, 2023

 If you have ever dipped your toes into HTML, I am sure you are familiar with Tags; HTML tags are important as they make the World Wide Web work.
 For a marketer, however, tags are important for a different reason – instead of using them to design web pages, marketers use them to add tracking codes and snippets.
-This post will discuss what it is, how it works, and how we can use it.
+This post will discuss what it is, how it works, and how to use it.
 To keep in mind that most marketers are not web developers, and managing multiple tags across many client sites can easily become a pain, GTM tries to solve this issue.

 What is GTM?